Sterniii3/drugdevelopR/validation/requirements/05_MultipleEndpoints.md

 ## 05. Multiple endpoints {-}

 The program should also provide methods for drug development programs with multiple endpoints.
 For now, this means that the program provides methods for two endpoints.
-For now, only normally distributed and time-to-event endpoints are implemented in the multiple endpoint setting.
+Moreover, only normally distributed and time-to-event endpoints are implemented in the multiple endpoint setting.
 (Further extensions may be implemented in the future.)
 The definition of treatment success is different for the two endpoints:

  *	In the time-to-event setting, the drug development program is defined to be successful if it proceeds from phase II to phase III and at least one endpoint shows a statistically significant treatment effect in phase III.
 For example, this situation is found in oncology trials, where overall survival (OS) and progression free survival (PFS) are the two endpoints of interest.